 We want to continue this conversation.
 We are now moving from the Discover Phase to the Create Phase of this project, which means we will continue meeting with the Chinatown community to prioritize the most important goals.
 To learn about any upcoming opportunities, visit Tomorrow's Chinatown engagement.

 Chinatown needs a new policy for development

-Chinatown needs a new policy for development.
 The current Chinatown Area Redevelopment Plan (ARP) is now more than 30 years old.
 When the ARP was approved in 1986, the role of community character and culture were not well-represented.
-So, for the first time in Calgary, a cultural plan will be created with the Chinatown community to give direction to planning policy.
-With the guidance of the community, these new plans will help support Chinatown’s future as a vibrant, culturally-rich place to live, visit, work, and do business, for generations to come.
+For the first time in Calgary, a cultural plan will be co-created with the Chinatown community as an input to planning policy.
+With the guidance of the community, these new plans will help support Chinatown, now and in the future.

 Cultural Plan for Chinatown

 In general, culture is anything that defines the unique identity of a community or social group, including social customs, seasonal traditions, food, fashion, literature and music.
 Culture also includes less obvious aspects of our lives such as heritage, community initiatives, the performing arts and much more.

 We recognize the role of culture in shaping communities.
 Chinatown will be the first Calgary community to develop a cultural plan.

 - Be a roadmap for the planning and use of cultural resources